 However, some groomers continue to rely solely upon a conditioner or cream rinse for mats & shedding, while still others rely totally on their de-tangling spray while vigorously pre-brushing.
 The main objection to pre-brushing is when the hair's cuticle scales are so severely lifted, they may get severed by one's grooming tools; further exposing the hair's inner cortex or fraying its ends.
 One must also consider how water saturated hair becomes spongy, and more prone to breakage when wet combing is being applied.

-Therefore the secret behind adhering to a 3-Step approach lies in that it mindfully and efficiently conditions the coat repeatedly; once each phase (1 - shampoo, 2 - condition and 3 - finishing spray).
-This ensures the majority of the coat’s hair strands are hydrated, bolstered in strength, and smoothed over: thus sealed before drying.
+Therefore the secret behind adhering to our 3-Step approach rests in how it mindfully and efficiently conditions the coat repeatedly; once each phase (1 - shampoo, 2 - condition, and 3 - finishing spray).
+This ensures that the majority of the coat’s hair strands are hydrated, bolstered in strength, and smoothed over: thus sealed before drying.
 Think of this "progressive grooming logic" as a Close, Further Close, Totally Close method.

 NOTE: Severely pelted coats are the result of serious neglect over time and have typically reached such a point where they can’t be effectively treated or saved.
-Festering sores and skin conditions are commonly found lingering underneath the accumulation of felted matting which requires shearing down the coat entirely.
+Festering sores and skin conditions are commonly found lingering underneath the accumulation of felted matting which may require shearing down the much of the coat.

-However, now many groomers find they can save more of the coat adhering to our 3-Step System and the method discussed above.
+However, many groomers find they can now save more of the coat adhering to Best shot's 3-Step System and the method discussed above.
 Take for example a thick abundant coat Cocker Spaniel whose underbelly is severely pelted.
 The groomer now has the option of only removing the matted underbelly, while saving the skirt and legs using these methods.
 The client is now thrilled and the dog keeps its dignity.
 A win/win for sure!

 As you further explore all that can be accomplished with Best Shot's grooming system, witness its effect on various coat types and grow in confidence.
 It's just a matter of time until you're ready to take on greater challenges you never imagined doing before.
 Remember it's important to progress at your own pace, and to be mindful of each pet's unique circumstances.